mostrovski/Udacity-OldDates/README.md

 Udacity Intro to Programming Nanodegree.
 Unit 3: "Code your own quiz", lesson 12.
 The task: to write the code that calculates the number of days between two given dates.
+It should account for leap years and be protected from the wrong inputs, i.e. the second date can't be 'older' than the first one.